Celebrate Mexican culture at the NYC Cinco de Mayo Parade.

 Cinco de Mayo

-Cinco de Mayo is an American eating and drinking holiday that celebrates Mexican culture.
+Cinco de Mayo is a celebration of Puebla, Mexico.
+It is also an American eating and drinking holiday that celebrates our Mexican-American culture.

 Many Americans think it is Mexican independence day, but that is in September.
 However, Cinco de Mayo did play an important role in American history.